A Comprehensive Guide to Nonprofit Transparency

 Drafting these reports can seem like quite a challenge.
 But, with Keela’s customizable Nonprofit Annual Report Template, you’re given a sure-fire outline to pull together a document that will motivate your stakeholders to continue their support.

 Wait!
 Before you fill out your report, ensure you’re filling it with the Key Performance Indicators (KPIs) that matter.
 Check out our guide to nonprofit KPIs to learn more about what KPIs are, which ones to focus on, and how to make strategic decisions using them.

 Once your report is drafted, post it on your website’s homepage so your stakeholders can check out the stellar work you’ve been doing.
 Also, consider sending out an email blast or posting on social media to thoroughly show your community that you take accountability and transparency seriously.

 Develop Your Nonprofit’s Content Strategy with this FREE Planner

 Use this content calendar and planner to map out a strategy for communicating with your donors and supporters online.

 Board members are the captains of your ship.
 They ensure that your nonprofit effectively and responsibly fulfills its mission statement.
 That is why it is important to ensure that your board is leading by example and doing everything it can to promote transparency and accountability.

 Here are a few ways to ensure that your board promotes transparency and accountability:

-- Publicly list your board members: You know what the best part about flying is?
+- Publicly list your board members: Do you know what the best part about flying is?
 It’s seeing the smiling face of the captain as you get on board and knowing that you’re going to have a safe flight.
 Give this peace of mind to your stakeholders by showing them the people safely piloting your nonprofit through clear skies and turbulent times.

 - Don’t compensate your board: The key motivation of your board members should be to fulfill your organization’s mission.
 This creates an environment in which each board member is incentivized purely by the success of the organization.